Their inspirations here in fast-paced NY, like their challenges, are non-stop and numerous. Their stock in trade? Non-stop beguiling.

 No flowers, no jewelry-as-mere-adornment for Deborah Aguado.
 “For me, it’s architecture for the body,” she explains.
 And while her focus is on the subtle interactions of precious metals and gemstones, she also knows how to create jewelry that compliments the wearer.
 There’s the sterling silver brooch in her “Louvre” collection, for instance, displaying rows of hinged vertical bars that caress and undulate with the body.
 Other pieces, meanwhile, are tale-spinning narratives.
 Like her Night Train series depicting trapezoidal train tracks.
 They’re virtuoso tableaux of travel and perspective framed in precious metals and gemstones.

-Raised in the Bronx, Aguado started out as an accountant’s assistant in the garment industry.
+Raised in the Bronx, Aguado started out as an assistant in the garment industry.
 But strolling the Washington Square Outdoor Art Exhibit on Sundays, she became fascinated by the wire jewelry displayed on the bridge tables lining Sixth Avenue.
 “I wanted to do that too,” recalls this daughter of an iron worker who survived the Russian Revolution.
 Aguado made the break in the early ’60s, studying at the Tyler School of Art and then traveling the world, researching indigenous and contemporary crafts—notably in Peru, Japan, Turkey, and Western Europe.
-In Austria, she did gemstone cutting at Bernd Munsteiner’s celebrated Akademie für Bildende Kunst.
 Today, her jewelry is in the permanent collection at the Smithsonian, among many other museums.

 Despite her extensive travels, Aguado has always returned to New York, her base—a nurturing source for her creativity that she’s extended to others.
 In 1973, she created a jewelry department at Sarah Lawrence College and in 1974 a crafts program at the New School.
-Maintaining a studio in the basement of her Upper West Side apartment building, she finds inspiration in the city’s terra firma—even the ground cover in Central Park.
-There one spring shortly after her mother’s death, she collected tree bark, twigs and acorn caps to embed like precious gemstones in a series of silver-framed brooches that are meditations on time, nature, and mortality.
+The urban landscape inspires her as well; she finds inspiration in the city’s terra firma—even the ground cover in Central Park.
+There one spring shortly after a death in her family, she collected tree bark, twigs and acorn caps to embed like precious gemstones in a series of silver-framed brooches that are meditations on time, nature, and mortality.

 She’s a pioneer—some say the pioneer—of bangles, beads and brooches made of plastic resins—polyester (for colors) and acrylic (for transparency).
 Looking like no previous jewelry, Cara Croninger’s clunky, organic, ethnic-oriented sculptures-as-baubles emerged out of the in-your-face esthetic of the Pop Art era.
 But they’ve stood the test of time as haunting modern-day amulets.
 Not only do they create bolts of vivid color never possible with enameling or polyester resin’s predecessor, Bakelite.
 But we respond on a visceral, intuitive level to Croninger’s touchable textures with the dawning apprehension that she’s turned commonplace plastics into precious, luminous jewels.